klutt/debug-small-c-programs/README.md

 ## UB

 Undefined behavior is a concept in C that can make debugging extremely hard.
 The phrase is used in the specification of the language.
-If you for instance divide by zero in Java, the Java standard says that an exception should be thrown, and if the exception is not catched, the program crashes.
+If you for instance divide by zero in Java, the Java standard says that an exception should be thrown, and if the exception is not cought, the program crashes.
 In C, the standard simply says that the behavior is undefined, which means that the compiler is allowed to do whatever it wants.
 Typical symptoms of undefined behavior is that the program works the way it should (yes, really), crashes instantly or related or unrelated variables gets overwritten.
 Furthermore, there's nothing that says that the program will run fine until it invokes undefined behavior.
 Nope, it can behave strange even before that.
 This often manifests itself by skipping print statements BEFORE the troublesome line.
 If a program invokes undefined behavior THE WHOLE PROGRAM is invalid.
 This leads to another very typical symptom of UB, and that is that the program behaves differently depending on optimization level or if you are debugging or not.

 UB is VERY common.
 It's not just some strange thing that happens when you do strange things.
 It's the source of the majority of beginner bugs, and also pretty common in professional code too.
 In order to properly debug C, this concept is crucial to understand.